momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 For `role`, there are two managed roles to assign, `TopicRole.PublishSubscribe` and `TopicRole.SubscribeOnly`.
 Custom roles are not supported.

-#### Permission object examples
+#### Topic scope examples
-This is an example of creating a CachePermission.
+This is an example of creating a TokenScope with just CachePermissions.

 ```javascript
 const permissions = {